40423105/learning-c-/README.md

 # learning-c-
-its a new folder for learning c#
+It's a new folder for learning c#